 We are thankful for their transparency and trust in sharing their stories.
 All profiles have been reviewed and approved by students to ensure accuracy and security.

-Angelica is 26 years old and in her fourth year of medical school, the first in her family to go to university.
+Angelica is 25 years old and in her fifth and final year of medical school, the first in her family to go to university.
 A single child, abandoned by her mother when she was a baby, Angelica grew up with her father - who worked in the army - and her grandmother.
 Her grandmother would bake and make candies to sell in the market to support the family.

 In 2012 her grandmother fell ill with gastric cancer and passed away.
 Her father had chronic kidney disease and, just a year and a half after losing her grandmother, Angelica lost her dad too - her entire life and support system came crashing down.